79: THE BIRDS OF BODEGA BAY

 We spent a little over an hour on the Hornet and for me it was an honor to stand where history was made just over 49 years ago.
 On July 20, 1969, Neil Armstrong stepped off the Lunar Module and placed mankind’s first boot-prints onto the lunar surface.
 Four days later, Armstrong returned to Earth and I stood where his boots first made contact with the surface of the U.S.S.
 Hornet.
 To me, it was the next best thing to standing in his boot prints imbedded onto the Moon’s dusty surface in the Sea of Tranquility.
 Four months after the Apollo 11 mission had successfully ended, the U.S.S.
 Hornet was used to recover the Apollo 12 astronauts after their return to Earth.
 Pete Conrad, Alan Bean, and Richard Gordon’s command module, Yankee Clipper, was retrieved from the Pacific Ocean near American Samoa and the three men quarantined on the Hornet.

 Around 1:00pm, we headed through a tunnel called the Posey Tube and back into Oakland.
 Although my photographer and his wife had not seen much of Oakland, the section that they did drive through looked terrible.
 As a matter of fact, it might have been the dirtiest and roughest-looking city that they have ever travelled in and Vicki couldn’t drive the Mustang out of town fast enough.
-With the day’s clock ticking, Tom wanted to get to Bodega Bay via the fastest route possible, so he opted to navigate us inland on the freeway system rather than take the road along the coast.
+With the day’s clock ticking down, Tom wanted to get to Bodega Bay via the fastest route possible, so he opted to navigate us inland on the freeway system rather than take the road along the coast.
 He did mention, however, that we would ride the Pacific Coast Highway back to Mill Valley when we were finished at day’s end.
 There was one reason, and one reason only, for driving 75 miles north to Bodega Bay: The 1963 Alfred Hitchcock thriller “The Birds” was filmed in that area.
 At roughly 3:15pm, we pulled into the parking lot of a restaurant called The Tides Wharf and Restaurant; which was not only featured in the film, it was also where Tom and Vicki had dinner.
 Over the years since the movie was filmed, The Tides had been remodeled and renovated several times.
 After spending some time on the dock where we had a good look at Bodega Harbor, the three of us went inside where my photographer found a cool autographed picture of ‘The Birds’ actress Tippi Hedren – which he bought.
 The hour that my companions spent inside The Tides gave them a chance to recharge their batteries before we took on the other filming locations around town.

 As we strolled on the water-side dock at the Tides, the first thing we saw was a gull perched upon the pilings.
 Was that gull a descendent of the one that attacked Melanie Daniels in the movie ‘The Birds’?